dpatil1719/meet-app/README.md

 When the user requests a higher number than available
 Then the list will show only the available events

+--

+## Feature 4: Use the App When Offline

+**User Story**
+As a user, I should be able to view the app and previously loaded events while offline, so that I can still browse information without an internet connection.

+**Scenarios (Gherkin)**

+**Scenario: Show an offline indicator when the connection is lost**
+Given the app is online and showing events
+When the device goes offline
+Then an “Offline” indicator is shown
+And the current list of events remains visible

+**Scenario: Open the app offline with cached data**
+Given the user previously used the app online and event data was cached
+When the user opens the app while offline
+Then the app shows the last cached list of events
+And a note explains that data may be outdated while offline

+**Scenario: Network-dependent actions are disabled offline**
+Given the user is offline
+When the user tries to search for a new city or refresh events
+Then the action is prevented
+And a message explains that an internet connection is required

+**Scenario: Sync when connection is restored**
+Given the user is offline and viewing cached events
+When the device comes back online
+Then the app fetches the latest events
+And the offline indicator disappears

+**Scenario: No cache available while offline**
+Given the user has never loaded events before
+And the device is offline
+When the user opens the app
+Then the app shows an informative message that no data is available yet

 ## Tech Stack
 - React + Vite
 - Jest (unit/integration tests)